CharmGuarde/INFR3120-Fall25-Project/README.md

 # Charm & Karnan Project Part 1
 ## Overview
 For our final project, we decided to create a Task Manager.
-For the first part of the project, we made a simple layout that helped to show what are our main goal was.
+For the first part of the project, we made a simple layout that helped to show what our main goal was, which was creating a simple basic task manager.

 ------------------------------------------------------------------------------------------------